Republicanism in the United Kingdom: Cost

-The government allocated £132.1m to the Sovereign Grant for the financial year 2025-26.
+The government allocated £132.1m to the Sovereign Grant for the financial year 2025–26.
 In 2024, Republic claimed that the monarchy actually cost the government £510m a year (compared to £86.3m in the 2024-25 Sovereign Grant).
 This number includes the revenue from the duchies of Lancaster and Cornwall (£99m), the surplus from the Royal collection (11.8m), an estimation of security costs (£150m), an estimation of potential revenue from using royal residences for commercial purposes (£96m), spending on royal visits by local authorities (£31.9m) and other sources, though their estimates have been criticised in the past for including speculation on potential lost revenue.
-Republic assert that the Crown Estate, from which the "hereditary revenues" are derived, is national and State property, so their figures do not take the amount generated for the treasury into account (£190.8m from 2007-2008).
+Republic assert that the Crown Estate, from which the "hereditary revenues" are derived, is national and State property, so their figures do not take the amount generated for the treasury into account (£190.8m from 2007 to 2008).

 In 2011, Republic calculated the UK's monarchy to be the most expensive in Europe, 112 times more expensive than the presidency of the Republic of Ireland.
 However, some monarchists argue that under a republic, the costs incurred in regards to the duties of the head of state would remain more or less the same, or even increase.
 They argue that the government would still have to fund the upkeep and conservation of the royal palaces and buildings, as well as the head of state's salary and security.
 Since ceremonial duties would still go ahead, this would also include the cost of state visits and banquets.

 Large royal events can also involve substantial taxpayer support.
 In 2022, the funeral of Queen Elizabeth II was estimated to have cost £192m, whilst media estimates for the Coronation ceremony for King Charles III in 2023 have ranged from £50m to over £100m.